IceHe/lib/cmd/v/vim.md

 # Vim

+> terminal text editor

+Purpose

-> Only list the useful keys that I’m unfamiliar with here.
+- Only list the useful keys that I’m unfamiliar with here.

 Offical Website